cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 <!-- Can provide AuCPace paper (sec 7.7) as reference to importance of small
 EnvU (for settings where storage and/or communication is expensive) -->

+## Party Identities {#SecIdentities}

+Authenticated key-exchange protocols generate keys that need to be uniquely and verifiably bound to a pair of identities, in the case of OPAQUE a user and a server.
+Thus, it is essential for the parties to agree on such identities, including an agreed bit representation of these identities as needed, for example, when inputting identities to a key derivation function.
+When referring to identities IdU and IdS in this document, we refer to such agreed identities.

+Applications may have different policies about how and when identities are determined.
+A natural approach is to tie IdU to the identity the server uses to fetch EnvU (hence determined during password registration) and to tie IdS to the server identity used by the client to initiate a password registration or login sessions.
+IdS and IdU can also be part of EnvU or be tied to the parties' public keys.
+In principle, it is possible that identities change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
+However, we note that the public keys of both the server and the user must always be those defined at time of password registration.

 # OPAQUE Instantiations